francesco-innocenti/Neuro_AI_Papers/README.md

 ### Vision
-As clear from the above reviews and perspectives, most research to date on deep learning models of the brain has focused on vision, both because the visual system has historically been the most studied and because computer vision was the first domain where deep networks proved remarkably successful.
+As clear from the above reviews and perspectives, most research to date on deep learning models of the brain has focused on vision, both because the visual system has historically been the most studied and because it was models in computer vision that led to the renaissance of neural networks.

 [Convolutional Neural Networks as a Model of the Visual System: Past, Present, and Future](https://direct.mit.edu/jocn/article/doi/10.1162/jocn_a_01544/97402/Convolutional-Neural-Networks-as-a-Model-of-the) by Lindsay (2020)